astronomer/airflow-guides/guides/airflow-sagemaker.md

 For this example, we use the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris), and train a built-in SageMaker K-Nearest Neighbors (KNN) model.
 The general steps in the DAG are:

 1. Using a `PythonOperator`, grab the data from the API, complete some pre-processing so the data is compliant with KNN requirements, split into train and test sets, and save them to S3 using the `S3Hook`.
 2. Train the KNN algorithm on the data using the `SageMakerTrainingOperator`.
 The configuration for this operator requires information about the algorithm, hyper parameters, the input and output data configuration, resource specifications for the machine running the training job, and the Role ARN for execution.
-For more information about submitting a training job, check out the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
+For more information about submitting a training job, check out the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
 3. Create a SageMaker model based on the training results using the `SageMakerModelOperator`.
 This step creates a model artifact in SageMaker that can be called on demand to provide inferences.
 The configuration for this operator requires a name for the model, the Role ARN for execution, the image containing the algorithm (in this case the pre-built SageMaker image for KNN), and the S3 path to the model training artifact.
 For more information on creating a model, check out the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html).
 4. Evaluate the model on the test data created in Step 1 using the `SageMakerTransformOperator`.
 This step runs a batch transform to get inferences on the test data from the model created in Step 3.
 The configuration for this operator requires information about the input data source, the output results path, resource specifications for the machine running the training job, and the name of the model.
-For more information on submitting a batch transform job, check out the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTransformJob.html).
+For more information on submitting a batch transform job, check out the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTransformJob.html).

 Putting this all together, the DAG code looks like this: